 In 1994, Jason joined the Phoenix Police Department in Arizona.
 During his law enforcement career, Jason became a certified firearms instructor in 1997 and served as an adjunct instructor for recruits and in-service training.
-In 2000, Jason was selected to the Firearms Training Unit as a full-time firearms instructor...the youngest full-time firearms instructor in the history of the department at that time.
+In 2000, Jason was selected to the Firearms Training Unit as a full-time firearms instructor...the youngest full-time firearms instructor in the history of the agency at that time.
 He served as a firearms instructor from 2000-2005 training both recruits and in-service personnel.
 Jason provided training in handgun, shotgun, and rifle.
 Jason also started a shoot house training program for patrol officers and developed the department's Shoot House Instructor Certification Course.

 Jason then served as a full-time tactics instructor from 2005-2007.
 Jason instructed in the areas of defensive tactics, impact weapons, Taser, building searches, low light engagements, and officer down rescues.
 Jason helped develop, and was a lead instructor for, the department's Active Shooter Intervention program and Crisis Entry for Patrol program.

 In 2008, Jason was promoted to Sergeant and returned to patrol duties for three years.
-During that time he continued to train and mentor his officers, ensuring they received continuing firearms and tactical training on a regular basis beyond what the department routinely provided.
+During that time he continued to train and mentor his officers, ensuring they received continuing firearms and tactical training on a regular basis beyond what the agency routinely provided.

-Jason was responsible for many advancements in his department's firearms and tactics training programs during his career.
+Jason was responsible for many advancements in his agency's firearms and tactics training programs during his career.
 Jason also started the Arizona Law Enforcement Rifle Instructor Symposium in 2012.
 This annual 3-day training event is free and brings together the lead rifle instructors from agencies across Arizona to share information such as training philosophies & methodologies, drills, recommended equipment, policies, etc. to help improve agency rifle programs.

 Jason was a guest instructor several times at the Annual Training Conference for the International Association of Law Enforcement Firearms Instructors (IALEFI).
 He also served on the IALEFI Board of Directors for nearly three years.